-Getting Paid For Work You have Done In Alberta
+Getting Paid For Work You Completed In Alberta

 There is nothing worse that working for someone and not getting paid.
 Alberta Builders’ Liens help ensure that you do get paid.
 The Builders’ Lien Act is legislation that allows contractors, sub-contractors, labourers and suppliers to protect their interest in work done as against a piece of real estate.
 There Act does have a lot of very specific rules.
 Alberta Builders’ Liens must follow these rules.
 Failing to follow these rules may make you lose your ability to lien.
 Keep reading to learn more or contact the Builders’ Lien Lawyers at Kahane Law Office in Calgary Alberta.